music-suite/music-suite/src/Development/Sources.md

     cd $MUSIC_SUITE_DIR/music-preludes
     cabal repl

 Inside the REPL, everything should work as expected.
-You can load any module from the suite, and changes to the sources become visible whenever you restart the REPL.
+You can import any module from the suite, and changes to these modules becomes visible whenever you restart the REPL.
 You can still load modules directly using `:load`.

     $ cabal repl
     ghci> :load examples/annotatations.hs